Product development begins with Discovery

 - Exploration of early solutions, including ideation and evaluation

-- Diverge: Lead collaborative design sessions to explore the “design space” and, ultimately, produce a wide range of both practical and blue-sky concepts.
+- Diverge: Lead collaborative design sessions to explore the “design space” and, ultimately, produce a wide range of practical to blue-sky concepts.

 - Converge: Select and refine the most promising concept(s) as a starting point for focused product development or broader product strategy.

-- Confirm: Conduct a cross-functional review of polished concepts with key stakeholders to confirm feasibility and gain alignment on selected directions.
-This review might determine the need for further research or development to inform decision making, noting that a design iteration is not a negative outcome but an opportunity to drive excellence.
+- Confirm: Conduct a cross-functional review of concepts with key stakeholders to confirm feasibility and gain alignment on selected directions.
+This review might determine the need for further research or development to inform decision-making, noting that a design iteration is not a negative outcome but an opportunity to drive excellence.

-We approach our work in a down-to-earth manner that stresses substance over style alone.
+We approach our work in a practical manner that emphasizes substance and usability over style alone.
 As such, we see ourselves as the right partner to drive a discovery process leading reliably to winning concepts that promise to meet or exceed functional needs and deliver a great user experience.

-We spent days observing the use of telemetry technology on a medical/surgical unit in a hospital to help determine the course of future development efforts.
+Spending days observing the use of telemetry technology on a medical/surgical unit in a hospital to help determine the safest course of future patient monitoring system development efforts.